junxit/us-congress-bills-110/metadata.md

 - 2007-06-18 — Placed on the Union Calendar, Calendar No. 117.
 - 2007-06-18 — Reported (Amended) by the Committee on Foreign Affairs.
 H. Rept.
 110-196.
 - 2007-06-18 — Reported (Amended) by the Committee on Foreign Affairs.
 H. Rept.
 110-196.
+- 2007-06-19 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.